-At any given time, a tanker's bill of lading might not accurately reflect the true end destination of its oil cargo.
-The oil market is also highly liquid, allowing oil cargoes to be bought and sold at sea.
-In normal commerce, cargoes may be bought and sold dozens of times while still on the high seas; some may change hands thirty times between time of loading in the Persian Gulf or West Africa and arrival at the final destination in East Asia or Europe.
-Additionally, supertankers often carry "parceled out" cargoes (i.e., 500,000 barrels may be bound for Singapore, 500,000 barrels for South Korea, and 1,000,000 barrels for Japan or China).
-Bills of lading can also easily be falsified, a technique regularly used by smugglers, to pass through a distant blockade set up in the Malacca Strait or another chokepoint far from the Chinese coast.80 Finally, unless the blockading power were willing to risk environmental disaster by disabling or sinking uncooperative tankers, it would likely lack sufficient military assets to board and take control of such ships, as fifty-two oil tankers per day pass through the Malacca Strait alone.81 Compounding matters, due to China's crucial role in the global economy, blockaders would face major diplomatic pressure to curtail their operation and allow normal trade to resume.
+Interdicting private tankers at sea would be difficult in practice, moreover, because at any given time the ship's bill of lading might not accurately reflect the true end destination of an oil cargo.
+In normal commerce, cargoes may be bought and sold dozens of times while still on the high seas.
+Bills of lading can also easily be falsified, a technique regularly used by smugglers.
+Finally, unless the blockading power were willing to risk environmental disaster by disabling or sinking uncooperative tankers, it would likely lack sufficient military assets to board and take control of such ships, as fifty-two oil tankers/day pass through the Malacca Strait alone.45

 Seeking lower insurance rates is another possible rationale for a state tanker fleet.
 Under normal operating conditions, hull insurance for a tanker is between 2.5 and 3.75 percent of ship value on an annualized basis.
-Thus, the operator of a \$130 million VLCC can expect to pay \$8,900-13,300 per day in insurance costs.
-However, if insurance firms declare an area a War Risk Exclusion Zone (e.g., in the Persian Gulf), rates can climb to 7.5 to 10 percent of ship value on a daily basis, meaning that the same VLCC operator would now have to pay between \$8.9 and \$13.3 million per day to insure his or her ship while it was in the danger zone.
+Thus, the operator of a \$130 million VLCC can expect to pay \$8,900-13,300/day in insurance costs.
+However, if insurance firms declare an area a War Risk Exclusion Zone (e.g., in the Persian Gulf), rates can climb to 7.5 to 10% of ship value on a daily basis, meaning that the same VLCC operator would now have to pay between \$8.9 and \$13.3 million/day to insure his ship while it was in the danger zone.
 Assuming three days in the Gulf each time the vessel loaded oil, the operator would have to pay from \$26.7 to \$39.9 million per trip.
-Even in the best of markets, VLCCs rarely command more than \$100,000 per day.
-Yet to pay off the projected war risk insurance costs, a VLCC making the thirty-three-day trip from the Gulf to East Asia would have to earn more than \$1 million per day-an unrealistic sum.
+Even in the best of markets, VLCCs rarely command more than \$100,000/day.
+Yet to pay off the projected war risk insurance costs, a VLCC making the 33-day trip from the Gulf to East Asia would have to earn more than \$1 million/day.